 In Docebo, you can create webhooks to trigger once an event occurs in your platform, sending you information about that event to a specific Payload URL.
 This allows you to collect data from your learning platform to build reports, integrations, dashboards and more.
 You can also connect to your HCM, email non-LMS users about actions that occur in the platform or update your CSM.
-Refer to this article for more information on webhooks.
+More information on webhooks.

 To acknowledge the receipt of a webhook, Docebo expects a 2xx HTTP status code in response or a 3xx HTTP status.
 In any other case, Docebo will mark the sending as a failure.
 Failures are recorded as errors in the platform log so that you can check them and take action.

 In order to check any webhook error recorded in your platform, access the Admin Menu, then press the Manage item in the Webhooks section.
 On the main Webhooks page, check the Last External System Error column in the webhook rows.

 This column displays the latest error message received from the external system.
 Even if the platform received many error messages, your platform will only display the last error received from the webhook, so it’s your responsibility to understand whether the error displayed is the only error received or if it was the last error of several from the webhook.